Pacific Rim

 The Pacific Rim comprises the lands around the rim of the Pacific Ocean.
 The Pacific Basin includes the Pacific Rim and the islands in the Pacific Ocean.
-The Pacific Rim roughly overlaps with the geologic Pacific Ring of Fire.
+The Pacific Rim roughly overlaps with the geological Pacific Ring of Fire.

 List of countries on the Pacific Rim

 This is a list of countries that are generally considered to be a part of the Pacific Rim, since they lie along the Pacific Ocean.

 Arranging from north to south, west to east in directional order.